Skip to main content

 RDA Presentation – by Mary Larsgaard and Kathy Rankin at WAML Hawaii 2012.

-Slavic Languages Cataloging Manual – from the Slavic & East European Section of ACRL.
+Slavic Cataloging Manual (SCM 2.0) – from the Slavic & East European Section of ACRL.
 Includes resources for transliteration and abbreviations.

 Table of Contents